wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 Note: "Other" includes HtoD and DtoH memcpy, smaller kernels such as scan, reduce, etc.

+By profiling the LB Advance kernel, we find that the performance of Advance is bottlenecked by random memory accesses.
+In the first part of the computation --getting row pointers and column indices--memory accesses can be coalesced and the profilers says we perform 4.9 memory transactions per access, which is close to the ideal of 4.
+However, once we start processing these neighbors, the memory access becomes random and we perform 31.2 memory transactions per access.

 ## Next Steps

 ### Alternate approaches